ericbulloch/d2r-single-player-backup/README.md

 I wanted it to be very simple and not use any 3rd party libraries.
 It uses a simple configuration file and vanilla Python.

+## It worked!

+I had an incident similar to the one described above.
+I was able to restore the shared stash and my character only lost out on a couple hours of experience grinding!

 ## What it does

 It will copy all the files in the `C:\Users\<username>\Saved Games\Diablo II Resurrected` folder into the `C:\Users\<username>\Saved Games\Backup\<current_time>` folder.